 When double in size, remove dough from bowl and punch down on surface.
 Give it a few kneads to get air out and let rest for 10 minutes.

 Divide dough evenly into 2 or 4 pieces.
-Roll out each portion one at a time (a bit longer and wider than pans you are using).
-With a bread knife, spread on a light film of butter over 4 mini loaves or 2 large loaves.
-For minis, 2 tbsp per loaf.
-For large, 1/4 cup per loaf.
+Roll out each portion one at a time (a bit longer and wider than pans using).
+With a bread knife, spread on a light film of butter over dough.
+Sprinkle dough with cinnamon and sugar mixture, evenly divided over 4 mini loaves or 2 large loaves.
+For minis, 2 Tablespoons per loaf.
+For large, ¼ cup per loaf.
 Roll up tightly beginning at short end, continually tucking in edges.
 Place in greased pans.
 Brush loaves with melted butter if desired.
 Cover with plastic sprayed with baking spray and let rise 20 minutes (until double).
-Preheat oven to 425 degrees.
+Preheat oven to 425º.

 Prepare frosting if using.
 Ina small bowl, mix together powdere sugar, butter, and vanilla.
 Slowly add 2 tbsp of milk.
 Frost loaves while still warm.
 Cool.
 Serve or freeze for up to 2 months.